 - you have any taxable savings (in building society, for instance), or a pension plan or investment income

-Although basic rate tax is currently 20 per cent, the donation for £1 is treated as the net after tax from £1.25 (£1.25 minus 20 per cent is approximately £1).
-So we can reclaim that 25p.
+Although basic rate tax is currently 20 per cent, the donation for £1 is treated as the net after tax from £1.25 (£1.25 minus 20 per cent is approximately £1), we can therefore reclaim 25p.

-Then, unfortunately, you are not able to make a Gift Aid declaration.
+Unfortunately, you are not able to make a Gift Aid declaration.
 If you want us to make a note of this on your records do let us know by calling 0303 123 9999 (Monday to Friday 8am-8pm and Saturday 9am-1pm) or emailing [email protected].
-You can also write to us at: Fundraising, RNIB, 105 Judd Street, London, WC1H 9NE.
+You can also write to us at; Fundraising, RNIB, Grimaldi Building, 154A Pentonville Road, London, N1 9JE.

-You may still pay tax on a private pension plan or a savings account, or pay Capital Gains Tax if you sell property or shares.
+You may still pay tax on a private pension plan or a savings account.
+If you sell property or shares, you will also pay capital gains.
 If so, you can Gift Aid too.

 RNIB can only directly claim back at the basic rate, but please complete and return the declaration anyway.
 As a higher rate taxpayer, if you declare your donations on your tax return, you can claim a rebate based on the difference between the higher rate and the basic rate when you fill in your self-assessment form.

 If you pay a lower rate (10 per cent or 20 per cent), RNIB can still claim back 25p for each £1 you donate, provided you pay enough tax to cover the claim in the tax year you make the donation.

 If you normally make donations via CAF, tax has already been reclaimed but please do fill in the form to cover any other donations you may make in the future or have made in the past.

 HMRC don’t treat raffle ticket purchases as donations, so Gift Aid doesn’t apply to them.
 But you can submit a declaration to cover any other donations you may make in the future or have made in the past.